buddhaman/MijnAmbacht/readme.md

 Todo:

-- Multiple types of blocks.
+- Make full texture table.
+- Implement color on vertices.
+- Do lighting when calculating chunk.

 - Implement random generator.
-- Use perlin noise to generate pretty terain.
 - Transparency.
-Generate water.
+Generate waterchunk
 - Use cellular automata to update water.
-- Normal meshes with floats.
+- Regular meshes with floats.
 - Use floatmeshes to make trees.
 Make function that can draw beams like lines.
 - Physics engine (verlet).
 - Replace static trees with dynamic trees if player is close.